Package MKpower

 Introduction

-The package includes functions for power analysis and sample size calculation for Welch and Hsu (Hedderich and Sachs 2018) t tests including Monte-Carlo simulations of empirical power and type-I-error.
+The package includes functions for power analysis and sample size calculation for Welch, Hsu (Hedderich and Sachs 2018) and Xiao (Xiao 2018) tests as well as permutation (Janssen 1997) and bootstrap (Davison and Hinkley 1997) t tests including Monte-Carlo simulations of empirical power and type-I-error.
+Monte-Carlo simulations of empirical power and type-I-error for conditional two-sample tests.
 In addition, power and sample size calculation for Wilcoxon rank sum and signed rank tests via Monte-Carlo simulations can be performed.
-Moreover, power and sample size required for the evaluation of a diagnostic test(-system) (Flahault, Cadilhac, and Thomas 2005; Dobbin and Simon 2007) as well as for a single proportion (Fleiss, Levin, and Paik 2003), comparing two negative binomial rates (Zhu and Lakkis 2014), ANCOVA (Shieh 2020), reference ranges (Jennen-Steinmetz and Wellek 2005), and multiple primary endpoints (Sozu et al. 2015).
+Moreover, power and sample size required for the evaluation of a diagnostic test(-system) (Flahault et al. 2005; Dobbin and Simon 2007) as well as for a single proportion (Fleiss et al. 2003), comparing two negative binomial rates (Zhu and Lakkis 2014), ANCOVA (Shieh 2020), reference ranges (Jennen-Steinmetz and Wellek 2005), and multiple primary endpoints (Sozu et al. 2015).

 We first load the package.